 Your decision to launch a TikTok ad campaign will largely depend on who you want to target.
-Undoubtedly, it’s the best platform to reach younger audiences (particularly Gen Zs) as 70% of the platform’s users are aged 10 to 35.
-But we’re also starting to see older generations from 35 to 44 flocking to TikTok.
+Undoubtedly, it’s the best platform to reach younger audiences (particularly Gen Zs) as 70% of TikTok’s users are aged 10 to 35.
+But we’re also starting to see older generations from 35 to 44 flocking to the platform.

 So, let’s get onto the question that we’re all thinking about.

-Your total advertising cost will depend on the ad format and the type of campaign you decide to launch.
-For instance, influencer marketing campaigns on TikTok charge different prices depending on the number of followers an influencer has (more on this later).
+Your actual advertising cost will vary depending on the ad format and the type of campaign you decide to launch.

 If you’re looking for engagement and brand awareness, TikTok is the place to be.

-TikTok had the highest engagement rate per post compared to other types of social media like Instagram, Facebook, and Twitter, according to a global report conducted between January 2020 and December 2021.
+TikTok had the highest engagement rate per post compared to other types of social media like Instagram, Facebook, and Twitter, according to Statista.

 Certain ad formats result in higher engagement rates than others: